 A beautiful landscaped park to one side of the Hofburg palace complex.
 Go when the roses are in bloom (you can thank me later).

-- Park most famous for its rose garden with dozens of different varieties
+- Central park famous for its lovely rose garden

-- Go early for people-free photos of the flowers
+- Go early for people-free photos of the flower beds

-- Also home to the Theseus Temple, Sisi memorial, and a couple of cafés
+- Also home to the Theseus Temple, Sisi memorial, Grillparzer memorial, and a couple of cafés

-Opened in 1823, the Volksgarten owes its existence to the exuberance of Napoleon’s army.
+Opened in 1823, the Volksgarten owes its existence to the exuberance (and vindictiveness) of Napoleon’s army.

-Napoleon entered Vienna in 1809 after a hard-fought victory over the Austrian army at the Battle of Wagram.
-He then forced the Austrian Empire to sign the Peace Treaty of Schönbrunn at great cost in terms of Habsburg territories and prestige.
+The French emperor entered Vienna in 1809 during the part of the Napoleonic conflicts known as the War of the Fifth Coalition.
+Holding all the negotiating cards, he forced the Austrian Empire to sign the Peace Treaty of Schönbrunn at great cost to the Habsburgs in terms of territories and prestige.

-When they eventually left the city, Napoleon’s troops blew up some of the fortifications as a farewell gift.
-This cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
-Volksgarten was one of the parks.
-So silver linings and all.
+This kind farewell gift cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
+Volksgarten was one of those parks.
+(So silver linings and all.)

-Bits were added to the Volksgarten over time as the Vienna city walls came down and more land was freed up for peaceful uses.
+Bits were added to the Volksgarten over the years as the Vienna city fortifications came down, and more land could be turned over to peaceful purposes.

 Are you thinking of roses?

-Although the Volksgarten forms a triangle between one end of Heldenplatz square, the Burgtheater and the Rathausplatz, most people think of it as the Rose Garden part that runs parallel to the Ring boulevard (see map below).
+Although the Volksgarten forms a triangle between one end of Heldenplatz, the Burgtheater and the Rathausplatz, many people think of it as the Rose Garden part that runs parallel to the Ring boulevard (see map below).

-The sides of the Rose Garden are huge beds of tiered, well, roses.
-Tall bushes at the back and smaller standards and bushes near the front.
+Huge beds of tiered roses fill the sides of the Rose Garden: tall bushes at the back and smaller standards and bushes near the front.
 And each a different variety.

 The flowers form a kaleidoscope of colour in the late spring and summer.
 And each rosebush carries a personal dedication to a lover, family member or similar.